VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

-## Chapter 7
-# Adding Resilience and Optimizing Performance
+# Chapter 7: Adding Resilience and Optimizing Performance

 *Revisiting the infrastructure and applying some lessons learned*

-# Adding Resilience and Adding Features
+# Adding resilience and adding features

 The two primary goals for this last stage in our journey are to make the system more resilient to failures and to improve the responsiveness of